danielrcollins1/OED-Expanded/characters.md

 **Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier ≥ 20.
 Access to a library or other resources grant a +4 to the roll.

-**Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier ≥ 20.
-Access to a library or other resources grant a +4 to the roll.

 **Magic Item Creation**: Takes 1 day and 100SP per spell level/charge/use and the ability to cast the relevant spell(s).

 The DM will secretly roll a 1 in 20 chance for a mishap/cursed item.